informalsystems/quint/quint/apalache-dist-tests.md

 <!-- !test exit 1 -->
 <!-- !test err server not running -->
 ```
-error: Apalache gRPC endpoint is corrupted.
-Error reading from streaming API: No connection established
+error: Failed to obtain a connection to Apalache after 5 seconds.
 ```

 ### Inability to connect to the server produces an errer (`APALACHE_DIST` set)